itk-dev/naevnssekretariatet/docs/LOGGING.md

 # Logging

-To ensure a thorough logging during the processes handled by this application we use
+To ensure a thorough logging during the cases handled by this application we use
 [doctrine events](https://www.doctrine-project.org/projects/doctrine-orm/en/2.8/reference/events.html).